Dharma Durai (1991 film): Plot

-One day, Dharmadorai went to Madras when he heard that Ramadorai was going to get engaged to a rich girl and leave with her for the United States to "pursue higher studies".
-The brothers did not receive him warmly and humiliated him that evening at a farewell party organised for Ramadorai.
-Later that night, Ajay, who had been released from jail, entered their house to kill Ramadorai in retaliation for having double-crossed Jose and his gang.
-Ramadorai killed Ajay and convinced Dharmadorai to take the blame for the murder, who was sentenced to seven years imprisonment as a result.
+One day, Dharmadurai went to Madras when he heard that Ramadurai was going to get engaged to a rich girl and leave with her for the United States to "pursue higher studies".
+The brothers did not receive him warmly and humiliated him that evening at a farewell party organised for Ramadurai.
+Later that night, Ajay, who had been released from jail, entered their house to kill Ramadurai in retaliation for having double-crossed Jose and his gang.
+Ramadurai killed Ajay and convinced Dharmadurai to take the blame for the murder, who was sentenced to seven years imprisonment as a result.
 The brothers then got Jose and his henchmen also arrested.
-While Dharmadorai was in jail, Parvathi gave birth to a baby boy.
+While Dharmadurai was in jail, Parvathi gave birth to a baby boy.

-A few years later, Rajadorai and Ramadorai decided to sell off their father's house and property to "repay the ₹ 6 lakhs Dharmadorai had borrowed".
+A few years later, Rajadurai and Ramadurai decided to sell off their father's house and property to "repay the ₹ 6 lakhs Dharmadurai had borrowed".
 When their father opposed their move, the brothers killed him and drove Parvathi and her son out of the house.
 With nowhere else to go, Parvathi and her son moved to Madras.
-The small boy was also eventually killed by Ramadorai when he recognised him as the murderer of his grandfather.
+The small boy was also eventually killed by Ramadurai when he recognised him as the murderer of his grandfather.
 With no home, her husband imprisoned and her son dead, a grieving Parvathi took up the job of a housemaid in Madras.
-Soon, Dharmadorai completed his jail sentence.
+Soon, Dharmadurai completed his jail sentence.
 When he found out about Parvathi's plight and how his brothers had betrayed him, he rushed over to the brothers' house and thrashed them mercilessly, only stopping when their wives intervene.
 Following this, he disowned them and moved to the forest with Parvathi.

-In the present day, Jose and his henchmen get released from jail and kidnap Rajadorai and Ramadorai in retaliation for betraying them.
-On Parvathi's advice, a reluctant Dharmadorai goes to rescue his brothers.
+In the present day, Jose and his henchmen get released from jail and kidnap Rajadurai and Ramadurai in retaliation for betraying them.
+On Parvathi's advice, a reluctant Dharmadurai goes to rescue his brothers.
 He rescues them, following which they seek his forgiveness, which he accepts.